 Professional Honors & Activities

-- Elected as a Fellow in The College of Labor and Employment Lawyers, the highest recognition by colleagues in the field of labor and employment law (one of six management-side attorneys in Oregon), 2007
+- Elected as a Fellow in The College of Labor and Employment Lawyers, the highest recognition by colleagues in the field of labor and employment law (one of eight management-side attorneys in Oregon), 2007-present

 - Listed in Oregon Super Lawyers® (Employment and Labor), every year since inception